Life in progress

 8. Have fun!

-One-Liner Wednesday – It’s all about self-motivation
+One-Liner Wednesday – Think Positive

 Anyone who would like to try it out, feel free to use the “One-Liner Wednesday” title in your post, and if you do, you can ping back here to help your blog get more exposure.
 To execute a ping back, just copy the URL in the address bar on this post and paste it somewhere in the body of your post.
 Your link will show up in the comments below.
 Please ensure that the One-Liner Wednesday you’re pinging back to is this week’s!
 Otherwise, no one will likely see it but me.